 Yet, the research community (and society at large) remains fascinated by the environmental and developmental factors that may influence “handedness,” seeking regularly to assign personality traits to one’s dominant hand—not to mention cognitive capacity and health vulnerabilities.

 Why, for example, are lefties so few, consistently representing just 10 percent of the population over the last 5,000 years?1

-Might there be a biological advantage to siding with the majority, as professors Daniel Abrams and Mark Panaggio at Northwestern University proposed in their most recent research?
-(An efficient society, they assert, demands a high degree of cooperation, which resulted in a right-handed majority.”)1
+Might there be a biological advantage to siding with the majority, as professors Daniel Abrams and Mark Panaggio at Northwestern University proposed in their most recent research (An efficient society, they assert, demands a high degree of cooperation, which resulted in a right-handed majority.”)2

 International Left Handers Day, Aug.
 13, marks an excellent occasion to examine fact from fiction, dispel some common myths, and shine a spotlight on the latest research surrounding lefties.

 Let’s start with the big one.

-One of the most widely quoted statistics about left-handed people is that they die, on average, nine years earlier than their right handed peers, a “discovery” published in two reputable science journals in the late 1980s and early 1990s by American psychologists Diane Halpern and Stanley Coren.2
+One of the most widely quoted statistics about left-handed people is that they die, on average, nine years earlier than their right handed peers, a “discovery” published in two reputable science journals in the late 1980s and early 1990s by American psychologists Diane Halpern and Stanley Coren.3

-The scientists reviewed roughly 1,000 deaths in Southern California and asked family members whether the deceased was right- or left-handed.
+The scientists, seeking to answer the question of whether lefties die earlier, reviewed roughly 1,000 deaths in Southern California and asked family members whether the deceased was right- or left-handed.
 They found left handers had died at an average age of 66, while righties died at an average of 75.

 They also found that left-handers were more than five times as likely to die in industrial and auto accidents—perhaps, they offered, because it is harder for them survive in a right-handed world.